Maggie Doyne

 Maggie Doyne (Nepali: म्यागी डोएन) (born c.
-1986) is an American humanitarian who co-founded an organization that built a children's home, women's center and school together with the community in Surkhet, Nepal.
+1986) is an American humanitarian who co-founded BlinkNow Foundation, an organization that built a children's home, women's center and school together with the community in Surkhet, Nepal.
 She was named a CNN Hero in 2015.
-She is the author of Between the Mountain and the Sky: A Mother’s Story of Love, Loss, Healing, and Hope (2022) and subject of the documentary film of the same name (yet to be released).
+She is the author of Between the Mountain and the Sky: A Mother’s Story of Love, Loss, Healing, and Hope (2022) and subject of the documentary film of the same name (2024).

 Early life

 Doyne grew up in Mendham Borough, New Jersey with parents Steve and Nancy Doyne and sister Kate.
 After she was born, her father quit his job as the manager of a natural food store to be a stay-at-home dad, while her mother worked in real estate.
 Doyne attended West Morris Mendham High School and babysat in her spare time.

-First visit to Nepal
+Nepal and BlinkNow Founding

 In 2005, following her high school graduation, Maggie took a "gap year" to travel with the organization LeapNow.
 During that trip, she spent time volunteering at a children's home in northern India.
 While there, Doyne became friends with a refugee from Nepal and during a cease-fire in the Nepalese Civil War, went with her to visit her home village.

 In Nepal, Doyne met six-year-old Hima, who was barely surviving on the few rupees she earned by breaking stones in a dry riverbed and selling them.
 Doyne helped Hima go to school, paying for her tuition, uniform, and books, and expanded her efforts to help more children.
 Doyne, at just 19, used $5,000 she had saved from babysitting to help even more children and phoned her parents at home to send her the money.

-With her money and more funds from supporters worldwide, Doyne purchased land in the Surkhet valley.
-Top Malla, a Nepali that Doyne had met in India, joined her as a project partner and Co-founder.
+With her money, the local community, and more funds from supporters worldwide, Doyne and co-founder Top Malla purchased land in the Surkhet valley.
+Top, a Nepali that Doyne had met in India, also has a passion to care for local children from his home region.

-Her project in Nepal now runs a school, children's home, women's center, and girls' safe house.
+Their project in Nepal now runs a school, children's home, women's center, and girls' safe house.
+It is a community development model for other agencies and schools, and the staff mentor fellow professionals via an annual NGO/education Summit and Leadership Development Program.